PeterWangIntel/crosswalk-website/Crosswalk-test-suite.md

 ##  Crosswalk based Cordova Tests

-[https://github.com/apache/cordova-android Cordova Android] is an Android application library that allows for Cordova-based projects to be built for the Android Platform.
-Cordova based applications are, at the core, applications written with web technology: HTML, CSS and JavaScript. [https://crosswalk-project.org/#wiki/Crosswalk-cordova-android Crosswalk based Cordova Android] aims to be compatible to Cordova Android as much as possible.
+[Cordova Android](https://github.com/apache/cordova-android) is an Android application library that allows for Cordova-based projects to be built for the Android Platform.
+Cordova based applications are, at the core, applications written with web technology: HTML, CSS and JavaScript.
+[Crosswalk based Cordova Android](https://crosswalk-project.org/#wiki/Crosswalk-cordova-android) aims to be compatible to Cordova Android as much as possible.

 Crosswalk based Cordova Test includes:
-* Cordova Mobile Spec Test leverages test cases from [https://github.com/apache/cordova-mobile-spec Cordova Mobile Spec], a set of automated & manual tests that test Cordova core functionality.
+* Cordova Mobile Spec Test leverages test cases from [Cordova Mobile Spec](https://github.com/apache/cordova-mobile-spec), a set of automated & manual tests that test Cordova core functionality.
 * Web Runtime Test is to create spec-based tests complying to Cordova container related specifications and features.
 * Web API Test on Crosswalk based Cordova covers all Web API test suites of Crosswalk on Android.